gigl.common.data.export#

 - class gigl.common.data.export.EmbeddingExporter(export_dir, file_prefix=None, min_shard_size_threshold_bytes=0)[source]#

-export_dir (GcsUri) – The Google Cloud Storage URI where the Avro files will be uploaded.
-This should be a fully qualified GCS path, e.g., ‘gs://bucket_name/path/to/’.
+- export_dir (Uri) – URI where the Avro files will be uploaded.

-file_prefix (Optional[str]) – An optional prefix to add to the file name.
-If provided then the the file names will be like $file_prefix_shard_00000000.avro.
+- file_prefix (Optional[str]) – An optional prefix to add to the file name.
+If provided then the

 - add_embedding(id_batch, embedding_batch, embedding_type)[source]#

-Adds to the in-memory buffer the integer IDs and their corresponding embeddings.
+- Adds to the in-memory buffer the integer IDs and their corresponding embeddings. - Parameters:

 - gigl.common.data.export.load_embeddings_to_bigquery(gcs_folder, project_id, dataset_id, table_id, should_run_async=False)[source]#

-Note that this function will upload all Avro files in the GCS folder to BigQuery, recursively.
-So if we have some nested directories, e.g.:
+- Loads multiple Avro files containing GNN embeddings from GCS into BigQuery. - Note that this function will upload all Avro files in the GCS folder to BigQuery, recursively.
+So if you specify gcs_folder to be gs://MY BUCKET/embeddings/ and if we have some nested directories, e.g.: - gs://MY BUCKET/embeddings/shard_0000.avro gs://MY BUCKET/embeddings/nested/shard_0001.avro - Both files will be uploaded to BigQuery. - Parameters:

 - Returns: